 All the years I spent making homemade cinnamon rolls, I was convinced there is no filling that could make me as happy as cinnamon and sugar.
-But that all changed once I tried these fluffy, soft, gooey, sweet, and slightly sour apple rolls that will fill your heart with warmth on a cold day.
+But that all changed once I tried these fluffy, soft, gooey and sweet apple rolls that will fill your heart with warmth on a cold day.
 Or a warm day.
 Or any day actually.

 There are a few steps you’ll need to follow before you get to enjoy these treats, but they’re all rather simple.
 I usually prefer to start making the rolls the night before; I put together the apple filling and the dough and let it rise in the fridge overnight.
 That takes away some of the work for the next day.
 In the morning I roll out the dough, spread the filling, shaping it into a log, cut it into 12 pieces, place in on the pan, let it rise again, and bake.
 Then I just have to wait patiently to eat them all.